stefets/osc-soundcraft-bridge/README.md

 * Look at your browser to see the changes live

 # Demonstration 🎥
-* Control the SoundCraft from command line https://www.youtube.com/watch?v=seUjRcMgsTw
+* Part 1 : Control the SoundCraft from command line https://www.youtube.com/watch?v=seUjRcMgsTw
-* Control the SoundCraft with a MIDI keyboard 🎹 https://www.youtube.com/watch?v=IfXxfmwl2v0
+* Part 2 : Control the SoundCraft with a MIDI keyboard 🎹 https://www.youtube.com/watch?v=IfXxfmwl2v0
+* Part 3 : In progress

 # Motivation 🤔
 When I play music and I want to change, for instance, the volume of an input I do it on a browser.
 On my PC or tablet in fact.
 Near everytime, my PC/tablet are in sleep mode, I have to 'awake' it, wait for the UI to come up and then I can change the volume.